billwheatley/provision-desktop/README.md

 This is a bit messy right now, use with caution.

-* dnf is tested and target to Fedora 31
+* dnf is tested and target to Fedora 32
-* apt is tested and target to Pop 19.10
+* apt is tested and target to Pop 20.04 LTS

 ## Bootstrap